flightonary/kademlia/README.md

 ==========

 This is a golang implementation of a Kademlia for the purpose of studying.
-It is not recommended to use it for production environment.
+It is not recommended to use for production environment.

 Installation
 ------------